ondanieldev/microchat/README.md

 2. Run `yarn build` or `npm run build`

-3 Serve the static files using any serving lib or deploy at any CDN
+3. Serve the static files using any serving lib or deploy it at any CDN

 ## How to contribute